MartinPepa/Arduino/README.md

-## Project description
+## Repository description

-This project is intended to show my progress in learning Arduino as a hobby.
+This repository is intended to share my projects while I'm learning Arduino as a hobby.
 Feel free to join as collaborator and share your ideas.
 Learning together will take us further.

 ## Aknowledgments